I have been inside the systems. I know what they cost.

 What I have learned in that time is not primarily technical.
 The technical part is table stakes.
 What I have actually learned is how organizations work, how they fail, and what it takes to build the frameworks that let them function at scale without the constant overhead of chaos.

-At Amazon, I ran the global infrastructure behind every corporate hire the company made: 20 teams, 100+ engineers, 67 countries, billions of transactions a year.
 My job was not to have all the answers.
 It was to build the operating system that let the people around me find them, move fast, and stay aligned while doing it.

 These are not listed to impress.
 They are listed because the pattern across all of them is the same: organizations brought me in when the complexity had outgrown the current system.
 My job was to build a better one.